chunky-dev/docs/ChunkyDocs/docs/getting_started/your_first_render.md

 Set the target SPP to whatever you want.

 > SPP stands for Samples Per Pixel.
-Lower target SPP values will be reached sooner, but images rendered to lower SPP values may have more noise/grain/fireflies.
+Lower target SPP values will be reached sooner, but images rendered to lower SPP values may have more noise / grain / fireflies.
 A higher target SPP value will take longer to render to, but the image will be less noisy.

 Typically, 32-1024 SPP is good for daylight renders without emitters (torches, lava, glowstone, etc.) enabled.
 For daylight renders with emitters, 4096-16384 SPP is better.
 For night-time renders or indoor renders with emitters, 16384 SPP or more is required to yield a sufficiently noise-free image.